austineamonn/more-crises-mod-civ-vii/README.md

 Third Crisis Level:

 Gain -30 grievances with all Civs.
+Unlock one crisis policy slot.

 Policies:

 <ol>
-    <li>No Allies: -5 Influence for every leader you are Unfriendly or Hostile with.</li>
+    <li>Border Tensions: -5 Influence for every leader you are Unfriendly or Hostile with.</li>
-    <li>No Enemies: -5 Influence for every leader you are Friendly or Helpful with.</li>
+    <li>Bumbling Leadership: -5 Influence for every leader you are Friendly or Helpful with.</li>
 </ol>

 Age Transition Unlocks: